ololade97/evm-free-memory-pointer/README.md

 ```
 mstore(0x40, 100)
 ```
 0x40 won't point to 0x80 anymore.
-Like I said before, 0x80 is the starting place where you can store a value.
+Like I said earlier, 0x80 is the starting place where you can store a value.
 And that's why 0x40 is pointing to the free memory 0x80.